|ANAT 103: Anatomy|

 Upon successful completion of the program, a graduate will:

-You will get hands-on experience as a fitness professional through two unpaid work placements, one per semester in your second year of study.
+You will get hands-on experience as a fitness professional through two unpaid work placements occurring in your third and fourth semester.

 Your first work placement takes place on campus where you will perform fitness appraisals and conduct weekly personal training sessions for an assigned client as part of the Humber Centre for Healthy Living (CHL).
 Along with personal training, students also provide fitness and exercise tips as content for the Humber CHL website.

 Your second work placement takes place off campus, two days per week for 14 weeks (180 hours total) at a fitness facility in a municipal, commercial, private or corporate setting.